Lower Inn Valley Railway: New line

-In order to increase the capacity of the track and in preparation for the construction of the Brenner Base Tunnel a new high-capacity line has been built between Kundl1 junction and Fritzen-Wattens 1 junction (at Baumkirchen).
+In order to increase the capacity of the track and in preparation for the construction of the Brenner Base Tunnel a new high-capacity line has been built between Kundl 1 junction and Fritzen-Wattens 1 junction (at Baumkirchen).
 It was opened on 9 December 2012 for scheduled traffic.
 The great majority of this line has been built in tunnel in order not to increase noise pollution in the Inn valley.
 The new route is designed for mixed traffic up to 250 km/h and is fitted with ETCS Level 2 signalling system.
 An extension of the new line from Kundl/Radfeld to Brannenburg is in the planning phase.